SandroMachado/BitcoinPaymentURI/README.md

 [![Release](https://jitpack.io/v/SandroMachado/BitcoinPaymentURI.svg)](https://jitpack.io/#SandroMachado/BitcoinPaymentURI)
 [![Build Status](https://travis-ci.org/SandroMachado/BitcoinPaymentURI.svg?branch=master)](https://travis-ci.org/SandroMachado/BitcoinPaymentURI)

 BitcoinPaymentURI is an open source library to handle the Bitcoin payment URI based on the [BIT 21](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki).
-The purpose of this library is to provide a simplier way to the developers to integrate in their applications support for this URI Scheme  to easily make payments.
+The purpose of this library is to provide a simpler way to the developers to integrate in their applications support for this URI Scheme  to easily make payments.

 # Gradle Dependency